ranpku/starter-hugo-academic/content/home/accomplishments.md

 #   Leave other parameters empty if not required.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 item:
   -
+    date_start: '2022-12-01'
+    description: ''
+    organization: Peking University
+    title: Nomination for Person of the Year
+  -
     date_start: '2022-09-01'
     description: ''